 - Plan for a “shakedown flight.”
 In the nautical world, ships routinely engage in a shakedown cruise before entering service or after major changes, repairs, or overhauls.
 Shakedown cruises typically are not committed to any timetables or tasks until completed, so there is no pressure.
 You should do the same thing based on the maintenance performed.
 If it’s a simple oil change, consider a short hop in the pattern and back down to look for leaks.
 Major work, such as an engine overhaul, calls for hours of flight within safe gliding distance of an airport to break in the engine; it also gives any major issues a chance to surface in a safe environment before putting passengers at risk.

 - Listen to your instincts.
 Never assume that your mechanic knows better than you do about how your airplane should sound, feel, or fly.
 If you think there could be an issue, trust your intuition and bring the airplane back, even if you can’t pinpoint what’s wrong.
 If something feels off, it probably is.

 You represent an important checkpoint in the maintenance process and can be the key player in “breaking the accident chain.”
 So, let your curiosity drive a conversation, learn more about the maintenance performed on your aircraft, and, like our video series title, become an Educated Owner.
 Happy flying!

-Jeff Simon is an A&P mechanic, pilot, and aircraft owner.
-He has spent the last 14 years promoting owner-assisted aircraft maintenance as a columnist for several major aviation publications and through his how-to DVD series: The Educated Owner.
-Jeff is also the creator of SocialFlight, the free mobile app and website that maps over 20,000 aviation events, $100 hamburgers, and educational aviation videos.
-Free apps available for iPhone, iPad and Android, and on the Web at www.SocialFlight.com.
+Jeff Simon is an A&P, IA, pilot, and aircraft owner.
+He has spent the last 17 years promoting owner-assisted aircraft maintenance and recently certified the FlexAlert Multifunction Cockpit Annunciator.
+Jeff is also the creator of SocialFlight, the free mobile app and website that maps over 20,000 aviation events, $100 Hamburgers, and educational aviation videos www.SocialFlight.com.